Share Post:

 2. Sales Call Quality

-You likely track and measure the number of discovery calls or demos your salespeople do.
+You likely track sales and measure the number of discovery calls or demos your salespeople do.
 But you should also monitor the quality of those exchanges.
 Are sellers accurately conveying the value of your product or service?
 Are they staying on message?
 Do they skillfully handle objections?
 Are they talking too much?

 When you can monitor and assess sales calls, you can help sellers fine-tune the discovery stage—often cited as the most important phase of the buying process—and the point where most sales are won or lost.